joaovitoriasilva/endurain/README.md

 ## Sponsors

-A huge thank you to our sponsors!
+A huge thank you to the project sponsors!
 Your support helps keep this project going.

 Consider [sponsoring Endurain on GitHub](https://github.com/sponsors/joaovitoriasilva) to ensure continuous development.